github/docs/content/codespaces/codespaces-reference/security-in-codespaces.md

 ### Codespace connections

-You can connect to your codespace using the TLS encrypted tunnel provided by the {% data variables.product.prodname_codespaces %} service.
+You can connect to your codespace using the TLS encrypted tunnel provided by the {% data variables.product.prodname_github_codespaces %} service.
 Only the creator of a codespace can connect to a codespace.
 Connections are authenticated with {% data variables.product.product_name %}.

 If you need to allow external access to services running on a codespace, you can enable port forwarding for private or public access.